 Borrowings, also known as leverage, magnify the potential for loss on invested equity capital.
 If we continue to use leverage to partially finance our investments, through borrowings from banks and other lenders, you will experience increased risks of investing in our common stock.
 We, through our SBIC subsidiaries, issue debt securities guaranteed by the SBA and sold in the capital markets.
 As a result of its guarantee of the debt securities, the SBA has fixed dollar claims on the assets of our SBIC subsidiaries that are superior to the claims of our common stockholders.
-We also borrow under our credit facilities, have issued the Convertible Notes, 2024 Notes and 2028 Notes, and may issue other debt securities or enter into other types of borrowing arrangements in the future.
+We also borrow under our credit facilities, have issued the Convertible Notes and 2024 Notes, and may issue other debt securities or enter into other types of borrowing arrangements in the future.
 If the value of our assets decreases, leveraging would cause net asset value to decline more sharply than it otherwise would have had we not leveraged.
 Similarly, any decrease in our income would cause net income to decline more sharply than it would have had we not borrowed.
 Such a decline could negatively affect our ability to make common stock distributions or scheduled debt payments.
 Leverage is generally considered a speculative investment technique and we only intend to use leverage if expected returns will exceed the cost of borrowing.

-As of December 31, 2012, we had \$181.8 million of outstanding indebtedness guaranteed by the SBA, \$218.0 million of outstanding indebtedness under our credit facilities, \$115.0 million of Convertible Notes, and \$75.0 million of 2024 Notes.
-On April 4, 2013, we issued \$75.0 million of 2028 Notes.
-These debt instruments require periodic payments of interest.
-The weighted average interest rate charged on our borrowings as of December 31, 2012 was 4.09% (exclusive of deferred financing costs).
+As of September 30, 2012, we, through our SBIC subsidiaries, had \$150.0 million of outstanding indebtedness guaranteed by the SBA, \$201.3 million of outstanding indebtedness under our credit facilities and \$115.0 million of Convertible Notes.
+The debentures, our credit facilities and Convertible Notes require periodic payments of interest.
+The weighted average interest rate charged on our borrowings as of September 30, 2012 was 5.375% (exclusive of deferred financing costs).
 We will need to generate sufficient cash flow to make these required interest payments.
-In order for us to cover our annual interest payments on indebtedness, we must achieve annual returns on our December 31, 2012 total assets of at least 1.46%.
+In order for us to cover our annual interest payments on indebtedness, we must achieve annual returns on our September 30, 2012 total assets of at least 1.32%.
 If we are unable to meet the financial obligations under the debentures, the SBA, as a creditor, will have a superior claim to the assets of our SBIC subsidiaries over our stockholders in the event we liquidate or the SBA exercises its remedies under such debentures as the result of a default by us.
 If we are unable to meet the financial obligations under our credit facilities, the lenders under the credit facilities will have a superior to claim to our assets over our stockholders.
-If we are unable to meet the financial obligations under the Convertible Notes, 2024 Notes or 2028 Notes, the holders thereof will have the right to declare the principal amount and accrued and unpaid interest on such to be due and payable immediately.
+If we are unable to meet the financial obligations under the Convertible Notes, the holders thereof will have the right to declare the principal amount and accrued and unpaid interest on the outstanding Convertible Notes to be due and payable immediately.